 Eccrine hidrocystoma is a cystic lesion, thought to be derived from cystic retention of native eccrine glands.
 This entity has been challenged by some authorities who regard these as having an apocrine origin.

 A cystic space occupies the dermis which may be unilocular (figure 1).
 The cystic space is lined by a thin epithelial layer consisting of 1–2 layers.
 The cells have slightly eosinophilic cytoplasm, which is bilaminar (figures 2).

 Differential diagnosis of eccrine hidrocystoma pathology

-Apocrine hidrocystoma: Some authorities believe eccrine hidrocystoma is also apocrine derived.
-The epithelium of aprocrine hidrocytoma has pominent luminal blebbing ("apocrine snouts").
+Apocrine hidrocystoma — some authorities believe eccrine hidrocystoma is actually apocrine in origin.
+However, the epithelium of aprocrine hidrocystoma has pominent luminal blebbing ('apocrine snouts').